 We own and operate two vehicles, looked after and maintained by our Vehicles Officer, to ensure we can provide a swift response to any incidents.
 Both vehicles are registered ambulances - one with one-road capability and one which is predominantly used for incident control purposes.
 Both vehicles are regularly serviced and maintained and only suitably trained drivers are authorised behind the wheel.
-(19 authorised drivers inc 12 4x4 capable and 6 blue-light authorised)
+This year we began to fundraise for the replacement of our Control Vehicle - we aim to raise £50,000 to purchase and fit out a new vehicle.

 We maintain a base in West Cornwall where we store our kit and vehicles and which we use as a venue for training and social activities.
 A Base Officer is tasked with ensuring the base complies with relevant health and safety and fire safety legislation, assessments have been carried out and all electrical equipment is covered by in-date PAT testing.
+This year we began to build a new drying room to allow us to properly dry wet kit and bring it quickly into useable state.

-All of our members attend regular (weekly) training although due to Covid this has had to be delivered in "bubbles" or online for part of the period.
+All of our members attend regular (weekly) training which has been restored following the disruption of Covid.
 Members attendance at training is monitored and skills are tested by assessment.
 Our Training Officer is responsible for designing a suitable programme of learning, working with other Ops colleagues, so that all members have the opportunity to regularly refresh their skills.

 We also have a Medical Officer who ensures that the level of medical skill within the team is appropriate for the nature of our workload.
 All members have basic life support and enhanced first aid skills.
-4 members have the highest level of 'Casualty Care' (overseen by Mountain Rescue (England & Wales)) and we carry drugs upto and including Midazolam.
+7 members have the highest level of 'Casualty Care' (overseen by Mountain Rescue (England & Wales)) and we carry drugs upto and including Midazolam.
 All of our drugs are kept in a locked cabinet in a locked office in our locked building for security reasons and useage is strictly managed and monitored.